ruby-amqp/amqp/README.md

  * Blabbr, a Twitter-like example of broadcasting (1-to-many communication)
  * Weathr, an example of sophisticated routing capabilities AMQP 0.9.1 has to offer (1-to-many or many-to-many communication)

 all in under 20 minutes.
-Check it out!
-If something isn't clear, every guide explains how to contact documentation authors at the bottom of the page.
+[AMQP 0.9.1 Protocol Tutorial](http://bit.ly/amqp-model-explained) will introduce you to protocol concepts in less than 5 minutes.

 ### Examples ###